eye-on-surveillance/sawt/packages/googlecloud/functions/getanswer/README.md

 curl -XPOST hhttps://getanswer-q5odwl64qa-ue.a.run.app \
     -H "Content-Type: application/json" \
     -d '{"question":"Outline concerns raised during the meeting?
-What were the responses to those concerns?"}'
+What were the responses to those concerns?","response_type":"general"}'
 ```

+response_types = 'general' or 'in_depth'

 **Note**: If OPENAI_API_KEY is set with quotes, `OPENAI_API_KEY='XXX'`, then the following work around could be used: